 - We welcome the Central Bank's plans to supervise banks' progress in durably resolving and provisioning problem loans.
-Together with the personal insolvency reforms, this will help address household debt distress and arrest the deterioration in banks' asset quality. - Efforts to lower banks' funding costs through the orderly withdrawal of the Eligible Liabilities Guarantee scheme and operational restructuring are essential to strengthen lending capacity.
+Together with the personal insolvency reforms, this will help address household debt distress and arrest the deterioration in banks' asset quality.
+Steps to remove unintended barriers to repossession are important to keep this as an effective last resort option and protect debt service discipline. - The recently announced orderly withdrawal of the Eligible Liabilities Guarantee scheme will help lower banks' funding costs, and it is also important that banks continue to reduce operational costs, to strengthen their profitability and lending capacity.